LincaMarius/ISAP-1_Logisim_Simulation/README.md

 ## Implementation of the Accumulator Register
 The Accumulator register has the following input, output and control signals:
-- LA - loading data from the bus into the Accumulator Register
 - CLK – clock signal that ensures synchronism in the operation of the computer
 - EA – output activation for putting data from the Accumulator Register on the bus
-- Data Input – connects to the bus
+- DIN - Data Input – connects to the bus
-- Data Output – connects to the bus
+- DOUT - Data Output – connects to the bus
 - ALUA – the contents of the Accumulator connect to the Logical and Arithmetic Unit

 Implementation of the LIL instruction requires the Accumulator Block to have the LAL control signal: